 Follow the steps below to manually execute fsck.
-Be sure to execute the following steps on the server where the disk resource in question has
+Be sure to execute the following steps on the server where the disk resource in question has been activated.

-- (1) Deactivate a group to which the disk resource in question belongs by using a command such as clpgrp. - (2) Confirm that no disks have been mounted by using a command such as mount and df. - (3) Change the state of the disk from Read Only to Read Write by executing one of the following commands depending on the disk resource type.
+(1) Deactivate a group to which the disk resource in question belongs by using a command such as clpgrp.

+(2) Confirm that no disks have been mounted by using a command such as mount and df.
+EXPRESSCLUSTER X 4.1 for Linux Getting Started Guide (3) Change the state of the disk from Read Only to Read Write by executing one of the following commands depending on the disk resource type.